 If you meet the criteria above, please request a badge from the buttons below.
 Please include any links to resources that show you have met the criteria above.

 A Training Team RepTeam Rep A Team Rep is a person who represents the Make WordPress team to the rest of the project, make sure issues are raised and addressed as needed, and coordinates cross-team efforts. will confirm your contribution and assign you a badge.
 There will be a monthly review of contributions and badges will be awarded at that time.
-The training team will post updates on new profile badges awarded on the Training Team blog.
+The training team will post updates on new profile badges awarded in the Training Team meeting.

 In case you want to check your contributions using GitHub filters, follow this link to review all assigned issues you have been working on as well as issues that mention your name.